catmaid/CATMAID/UPDATE.md

 Some CATMAID versions require manual changes to an existing setup.
 Below these and other administration related changes are listed in order.

+## 2018.07.19

+- This is the last CATMAID version with support for Python 2.7.
+Starting from next version, only Python 3 will be supported.

 ## 2018.04.15

 - Postgres 10+ is now required.